cledic/STM32F7/NN_CIFAR-10/readme.md

 After the last image on screen, the program save a file on SDCard, "test_batch.txt" with the result.
 If you touch the screem  will appear a simple statistic about images.

 UPDATE:
-I have uploaded the BMP image of the array data used by the example.
-The color are wrong.
+I have uploaded the BMP image equivalent to the array data used by the example.
+The colors are wrong.

 [1] https://www.cs.toronto.edu/~kriz/cifar.html